TAKE A HIKE

 LOCATION: PCT: Oregon: Sec.
 5, Mi.
 74.6–76.8; Find more remote campsites on the west shore

 10. Twin Lakes

-The Twin Lakes are two forest-ringed pools in the southern Mount Hood Wilderness, just a couple miles north of Wapinitia Pass.
-Located on an alternate trail parallel to the PCT, Lower Twin Lake has a large camp area, with good water access; Upper Twin Lake has dispersed individual sites located around the lake.
-With their proximity to the Frog Lake trailhead, these lakes can get crowded on weekends, but if you plan your visit midweek you’re likely to find some peace and quiet.
+The Twin Lakes are two forest-ringed pools in the southern Mount Hood Wilderness, just a couple miles north of the Frog Lake TH.
+Located on an alternate trail parallel to the PCT, Lower Twin Lake has a large camp area, with good water access; Upper Twin Lake has a few dispersed individual sites.
+With their proximity to the Frog Lake Campground, these lakes can get crowded on weekends, but if you plan your visit midweek you’re likely to find some peace and quiet.